smartprocure/topology-runner/README.md

 when a node's dependencies are met it will be run.
 Data does does not flow incrementally.
 A node must complete in entirety before a node that depends on it will run.

+If a node throws an error it will be caught and no further processing on that node will be done.
+Parallel nodes will continue to run until they either complete or throw an error.

+An event emitter emits a new "data" snapshot every time a node starts, completes, errors, updates its state, or the entire DAG finishes.
+An "errored" and "completed" event will be emitted when the DAG either fails to complete or sucessfully completes.
+Note that the outputted snapshot is mutated internally for efficiency and should not be modified.

 ```typescript
 import { runTopology, DAG, Spec } from 'topology-runner'
 import { setTimeout } from 'node:timers/promises'